CClar/WriteRight/README.md

 Player takes damage and dies - done

-Player and level info on screen
+Player and level info on screen - done

-Words spawn above enemies head
+Words spawn above enemies head - done

 Player can type the word on closest enemy to destroy enemy

+Words are random from an array

 Words are pulled from an external file